henlang/pdsnd_github/README.md

 - total and average trip duration
 - statistics on bikeshare users (only Chicago and New York)

 After displaying the statistics the program can display the filtered raw data on user input.

 ### Files used
+Program file
+- bikeshare.py

-Include the files used
+Data files
+- chicago.csv
+- new_york_city.csv
+- washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+This project was part of the Udacity Programming for Data Science Nanodegree (https://eu.udacity.com/course/programming-for-data-science-nanodegree--nd104)